Emma wants you to get the most out of your holidays all throughout the year and loves to help you come up with new

 The tree branches themselves may be made of steel, but the "needles" are paper-thin strips of aluminum, and the tree trunk is usually made of wood, so you want to hang lightweight, individual ornaments gently.
 Avoid using garlands as they can damage the tinsel.
 And avoid anything that could potentially snap the branch off the tree as you will find that splinters of wood often come with it, and this can make it difficult to fit the branches back into the slots along the tree trunk.

 You'll note my tree is decorated with small red plastic Christmas ornaments.
 You can definitely use vintage glass ornaments on the tree, but I suggest making sure the ornaments are sized appropriately for the height of your tree.
-My tree is between 3 and 4 feet high, meaning it can sit on a tabletop or in a bay windowsill, so the smaller ornaments look really cute on the tree.
+My tree is between three and four feet high, meaning it can sit on a tabletop or a bay windowsill, so the smaller ornaments look really cute on the tree.

 Don't Use String Lights

 Lights present a fire hazard with an aluminum tree.
-The branches are frequently too delicate to hold them and could easily snap off of the wooden base of the tree, making them difficult to get back on it again as they usually take some of the wood with them.
-The aluminum is naturally sparkly anyway, and will look gorgeous in a room with some soft lighting.
+The branches are frequently too delicate to hold and could easily snap off of the wooden base of the tree, making them difficult to get back on it again as they usually take some of the wood with them.
+The aluminum is naturally sparkly anyway and will look gorgeous in a room with some soft lighting.

 Get a Vintage Color Wheel

 To enhance the sparkle of your tree safely, pick up a rotating color wheel, either vintage or modern.
-Usually made up with three or four lights of different colors, you can place this on the floor in front of your tree and watch the tree's colors change before your eyes as the lights revolve.
+Usually made up of three or four lights of different colors, you can place this on the floor in front of your tree and watch the tree's colors change before your eyes as the lights revolve.
 Even in full daylight, you can see the effect the color wheel has on the tree limbs in the video below.

 Color wheels are especially useful for aluminum trees since they usually are not strong enough to hold strands of Christmas lights, and having warm lights on the tree branches themselves could present a fire hazard.